Luis Michael Reece

 Spells for the Unicorns in the county 40-over competition in 2011 and 2012 also helped him reawaken Lancashire's interest.
-After also averaging 64.60 with the bat for Lancashire's Second XI he signed a professional contract for 2013.
+After averaging 64.60 with the bat for Lancashire's 2nd XI he signed a professional contract for 2013.

-Reece made an immediate impact when he opened the innings for Lancashire in the Championship in 2013, averaging more than 55 and being named as the county's Young Player of the Year as they won promotion from the Second Division.
-Seven of his fifties came in successive innings.
+Reece made an immediate impact when he opened the innings for Lancashire in the Championship, averaging 55.53 and being named as the county's Young Player of the Year as they won promotion from Division Two.
 Sign of the interest he had generated came when he represented MCC in Abu Dhabi prior to the 2014 season.
 A rise in standards, though, proved more difficult for him to combat and he failed to retain his place as his average took a battering.
 A knee injury slowed his progress with the ball.

-A broken foot disrupted his 2018 summer, but his rehab was rewarded at the end of the season when he startled even himself with a career-best 7 for 20 against some undistinguished Gloucestershire batting at Derby.
+He suffered a broken foot in 2018, but his rehab was rewarded at the end of the season when he startled even himself with a career-best 7 for 20 against some undistinguished Gloucestershire batting at Derby.